sydneymiyashiro/LuceneCourseProject/README.md

-# Information Retrieval and Web Search Course Project: Modifying Lucene/Solr.
+# Project on Modifying Lucene/Solr.

 This project builds on the Lucene open source library.
 Modified code can be found in the demo folder of lucene.